-The RDP requires participants to ignore distractor stimuli to identify a target stimulus presented in parafoveal or peripheral vision (review by Richards et al., 2014).
-We utilised threat and non-threat distractor stimuli to explore the relationship between attentional processes and friendship quality with individual differences in neuroticism and psychoticism personality traits.
+The current study utilised the RDP and threat and non-threat distractor stimuli to explore the relationship between attentional processes and friendship quality with individual differences in neuroticism and psychoticism personality traits.
 The results showed basic RDP effects in children aged 9-11 years, and further indicated that angry faces presented in peripheral vision increased directional errors to these stimuli and reaction times to make decisions about the target identity.
 With respect to individual differences, increased neuroticism traits were linked to hypervigilance for threat; children showed a delay in making a saccade to move their eyes towards a target stimulus in the presence of angry faces and across all distractor eccentricities.
 In addition, this association was most evident for children with low levels of attentional control (children's self-reported ability to focus and shift attention between tasks) in trials that required the disengagement of attention from centrally presented angry faces towards the target.
 The results also showed that psychoticism traits were positively linked to distractibility; more eye movements towards emotional and non-emotional face distractors.
 Furthermore, psychoticism (and not neuroticism) traits were associated with self-reported poor quality friendships, reflecting increased conflict and lower levels of feeling secure, and being able to rely on friends for help and companionship (see Bukowski et al., 1991).
 Moreover, the negative association between psychoticism and companionship was mediated by increased selective attention (i.e., directional errors) to threat stimuli.

-These results are consistent with previous findings with adults to highlight that eye movement methods can more reliably identify associations between individual differences and cognitive processes in childhood (Richards et al., 2012).
-They also replicate Richards et al.'s findings that anxious affect is linked to hypervigilance for threat (i.e., increased saccade latencies to move eyes towards targets in the context of an angry face; see also Eysenck, 1997) and extend these findings to show that disengaging from threat is most difficult for children who reported increased neuroticism symptoms and low levels of attention control.
-They fit with a growing body of research with children and adolescents has found that elevated trait and clinical levels of anxiety have been linked to attentional biases towards threat stimuli that interfere with task relevant goals (Hadwin, Donnelly, Richards, French & Patel, 2009; Waters, Mogg, Bradley & Pine, 2011; review by Dudeney, 2015).
+These results are consistent with previous findings with adults which highlight that eye movement methods reliably identify associations between individual differences and cognitive processes in childhood (Richards et al., 2012).
+They replicate Richards et al.'s findings that anxious affect is linked to hypervigilance for threat (see Eysenck, 1982) and extend these findings to show that disengaging from centrally presented threat is most difficult for children who reported increased neuroticism symptoms and low levels of attention control.
+The results fit with a growing body of research with children and adolescents which has found that elevated trait and clinical levels of anxiety have been linked to attentional biases towards threat stimuli that interferes with task relevant goals (Hadwin, Donnelly, Richards, French & Patel, 2009; Waters, Mogg, Bradley & Pine, 2008; review by Dudeney et al., 2015).

-Difficulties disengaging attention away from angry faces in children who reported increased neuroticism traits in the current study also links to research with adults using behavioural indices and eye movement methodologies which has found, for example, that elevated anxiety was associated with increased saccade latencies to shift attention away from angry faces (e.g., Fox, Russo & Dutton, 2001; Reinholdt-Dunne et al., 2012).
-The current study extends this evidence base to highlight that increased time to disengage attention from threat stimuli was only evident for children who reported lower levels of attentional control (for similar moderating effects of attentional control on anxiety and threat processing see also

-Lonigan & Phillips, 2009; Susa et al., 2012).
+Difficulties disengaging attention from angry faces in children who reported increased neuroticism traits links to anxiety research with adults who show similar difficulties in shifting attention away from threat (e.g., Fox, Russo, Bowles, & Dutton, 2001; Reinholdt-Dunne et al., 2012).
+The current study extends this evidence base to highlight that difficulties disengaging attention from threat stimuli was only evident for children who also reported lower levels of attentional control.
+Attentional control has been shown to moderate associations between anxiety and threat processing in previous studies (Lonigan & Vasey, 2009; Susa et al., 2012).
 This finding is important in the development of translational research that aims to impact poor developmental outcome in children with elevated anxious affect.
 It suggests that interventions that focus on improving attentional control could attenuate the impact of threat processing on individuals' abilities to meet task goals (see Hadwin & Richards, 2016).